 RED: The average caseload in the Children's Social Work Teams (CSWT) is 23.6 cases, which is above the target caseload of no more than 18 children/young people, but is a reduction from the average of 28.8 cases reached in July 2022.
 The challenge of high caseloads was rasied by Ofsted during their Inspection of children's services in May 2022 and a Task and Finish group has been established to identify the causes and to make recommendations.
-Some of the factors being considered are: recruitment and retention of social workers; the establishment levels for social work staff; the distribution of those establishment levels across the service, both geographically and across different types of teams; the throughput of cases; and the roles of support staff including Social Work Assistants and Business Support Officers.
-The annual collection of Children's Social Care Workforce data, when published, will provide a national overview for the Social Work workforce as at 30th September 2022 and will include comparative information on Social Work across the service.
+Some of the factors being considered are: recruitment and retention of social workers; the establishment levels for social workers; the establishment levels for social workers; the distribution of those establishment levels across the service, both geographically and across different types of teams; the throughput of cases; and the roles of support staff including Social Work Assistants and Business Support Officers.
+The annual collection of Children's Social Care Workforce data, when published, will provide a national overview for the Social Work workforce as at 30th September 2022 and will include comparative information on Social Worker vacancies, caseloads and rates of staff turn-over.